MystenLabs/llm-benchmarks/gymnasuium-server/README-VERCEL.md

 # Deploying to Vercel

-This guide provides steps for deploying the Neuromansui application to Vercel.
+This guide provides steps for deploying the Gymnasuium application to Vercel.

 ## Prerequisites